doctaphred/gitsync/README.md

 for a few commits now, because I have this instinct to keep my commits atomic.
 Pretty sure that's not really relevant here, but the thought persists.

+^ UPDATE: still sittin' on the clipboard, lol

 Gives a new perspective for that whole "nightly build" thing...

 So the original idea behind this project was to reduce the friction between me